Icraus/j-be/README.md

     * I would use **SQL views** instead of **normal queries(select)** which I can use **regex(which is supported by SQLite3)** to get *country, code and valid* easier.
     * I would use **docker swarm or kubernetes** to *manage the service* instead of normal **docker** containers.
+    * I would have used git submodules to manage dependencies between the three projects.